Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: Introduction

 \subsubsection{Outlook}

-In the companion paper \cite{NP2012b} we study in details the connection between the class of ADE quiver gauge theories and \emph{quantum} integrable ADE spinchains.
-In particular we explain there that the five dimensional version of the ADE quiver gauge theory on the twisted bundle $\BR^{4} {\tilde\times} \BS^{1}_{\la \ep_1, \ep_2 ; \beta \ra}$ \cite{Nekrasov:2003af} with the equivariant parameters set to $\ep_1 = \ep$, $\ep_2 = 0$ as in \cite{Nekrasov:2009ui} is associated with the XXZ spin chain $\gq$.
-The theory is solved by the quantum version of the master equation \eqref{eq:camcurv}: the group $\Gq$ is replaced by the \emph{quantum affine algebra} $U_{q}( \hat \gq)$ with the quantum parameter $q = e^{\ii \beta \ep}$, while the characters $\crf_i$ are promoted to the $q$-characters of Frenkel-Reshetikhin \cite{Frenkel:1998}.
-(If $\Gq$ is itself affine Kac-Moody group $\Gq = \hat \bG$ then $U_q(\hat \gq)$ is naturally \emph{quantum toroidal algebra}).
-In the four dimensional limit the XXZ $\gq$ spin chain turns into the XXX $\gq$ spin chain, the quantum affine algebra $U_q(\hat \gq)$ degenerates into Yangian $Y(\gq)$, and the gauge theory on the twisted bundle becomes the four dimensional theory subject to a two dimensional $\Omega$-background.
-Finally, the six dimensional theory compactified on a torus $E_T$ corresponds to the XYZ $\gq$ spinchain, with the quantum affine group $U_{q}(\hat \gq)$ elevated to the quantum elliptic group $E_{T, {\eta}} (\gq)$ \cite{Drinfeld_1986,Felder_1995,Felder_1996}, with ${\eta} = {\be}{\ep}/2\pi$.
+In the companion paper~\cite{Nekrasov:2013xda} the connection between the class of ADE quiver gauge theories and \emph{quantum} integrable ADE spin chains was studied in some detail.
+In particular we explain there that the five-dimensional version of the ADE quiver gauge theory on the twisted bun\-dle~$\BR^{4} {\tilde\times} \BS^{1}_{\la \ep_1, \ep_2 ; \beta \ra}$ \cite{Nekrasov:2002qd} with the equivariant parameters set to $\ep_1 = \ep$, $\ep_2 = 0$ as in \cite{Nekrasov:2009ui} is associated with the XXZ spin chain $\gq$.
+The theory is solved by the quantum version of the master equation \eqref{eq:camcurv}: the group $\Gq$ is replaced by the \emph{quantum affine algebra} $U_{q}( \hat \gq)$ with the quantum parameter $q = {\rm e}^{\ii \beta \ep}$, while the characters $\crf_i$ are promoted to the $q$-characters of Frenkel--Reshetikhin~\cite{Frenkel:1998}.
+(If $\Gq$ is itself affine Kac--Moody group $\Gq = \hat \bG$ then $U_q(\hat \gq)$ is naturally \emph{quantum toroidal algebra}).
+In the four-dimensional limit the XXZ $\gq$ spin chain turns into the~XXX~$\gq$ spin chain, the quantum affine algebra $U_q(\hat \gq)$ degenerates into Yangian $Y(\gq)$, and the gauge theory on the twisted bundle becomes the four-dimensional theory subject to a~two-dimensional $\Omega$-background.
+Finally, the six-dimensional theory compactified on a~torus~$E_T$ corresponds to the XYZ $\gq$ spin chain, with the quantum affine group $U_{q}(\hat \gq)$ elevated to the quantum elliptic group $E_{T, {\eta}} (\gq)$ \cite{Drinfeld_1986,Felder_1995,Felder_1996}, with ${\eta} = {\be}{\ep}/2\pi$. \looseness=1